Feeling Lonely? Try These 6 Coping Methods

 3. Connect with Yourself

-Connecting with yourself is crucial to managing loneliness, too.
+Connecting with yourself plays a big role in managing loneliness, too.
 “Do not hesitate to express yourself.
-Many people feel lonely because they are not confident, they have a fear of being judged, they have been let down in the past and they have trust issues,” says Dr. Balu.
+Lots of people feel lonely because they are not confident, they have a fear of being judged, they have been let down in the past and they have trust issues,” says Dr. Balu.

 Self Compassion